Franco-Italian Artist (1925-2005)

 Serge Belloni, Editions de Pedrini, Milan, 2000

-Belloni’s lyrical compositions embody the intimacy and luminosity of Impressionism, revealing soft glows and mysterious shadows at play.
-His painting is a meditation on sensual impressions, which translate into poetic depictions of the Seine, the Eiffel Tower, Notre Dame de Paris, and the random cobblestone streets of Paris.
+Belloni’s lyrical compositions embody the intimacy and luminosity of Impressionism, revealing the soft glows and mysterious shadows that are at play.
+His painting is a meditation on sensual impressions, which translates into poetic depictions of the Seine, the Eiffel Tower, Notre Dame de Paris, the Place de la Concorde and the ancient cobblestone streets of Paris.
 His rigorous technique and mastery of coloration never detracts from the breezy spontaneity and radiance of his work.